Skip to content

 From Snowflake Tables (Snowflake Native App Only)

-Using a Custom SQL Query
+Writing a SQL Query

 SQL Query Editor Screenshot